Jersey Shore Historic District: History

 The Borough of Jersey Shore had its beginnings in pre-Revolutionary War days, according to newspaper accounts of the town's history.

 Dean R. Wagner, who prepared the form which helped secure the Jersey Shore Historic District's placement on the National Register of Historic Places, the present day Borough of Jersey Shore, Pennsylvania confirmed in 1975 that the town is located on lands which were part of initial land grants made to 17th and 18th-century settlers along the western branch of the Susquehanna River, roughly 15 miles south of what is, today, the city of Williamsport in Lycoming County.
 Those land grants, from north to south, were: Forrest Situate, Richmond Situate, Richland Situate, and Forge Hammer.
 A portion of Forrest Situate was then subsequently purchased by Jeremiah and Reuben Manning who, sometime around the year 1800, had left the shore of New Jersey where they were residing to relocate to Pennsylvania.
 After purchasing their land, they then laid out a town north of what is, today, Allegheny Street, and initially named their new town Waynesburg.
 That year, there were just four houses inside the town's boundaries, but the town was ripe for expansion because there were multiple businesses located outside of town, including lumber and flour mills.

 Twelve years later, William B. Smith purchased land south of what is now Allegheny Street, and laid out a new section of town there in 1813.
 Initially reachable by wagon and stagecoach, the town became even more accessible when it became a stop on the West Branch Canal in 1834.
 Further growth was impeded during the mid-1800s, however, when planners chose to build the incoming railroad on the other side of the river, rather than closer to or through the town.

 The name of the town was officially changed to Jersey Shore in 1826.

-This historic district was added to the National Register of Historic Places in 1975.